aldis-ameriks/pg-typegen/README.md

         Transform enum keys to pascal case.
 Default: false.
   --bigint
         Use bigint for int8 types instead of strings.
 Default: false.
+  --date-as-string
+        Use string for date types instead of javascript Date object.
+Default: false.
   -v/--version
         Print the version number.
   -h/--help